Chizaram-Igolo/todo-management-app/README.md

 ## 4. Security Measures

-- To prevent Clickjacking and MIME sniffing vulnerabilities, I have include HTTP response headers in `next.config.js` to deny other sources from being able to take advantage of these
+- To prevent XSS, CSRF, Clickjacking and MIME sniffing vulnerabilities, I have include HTTP response headers in `next.config.js` to deny other sources from being able to take advantage of these

 Denying MIME sniffing makes it harder to perform CSRF through malicious file upload.

-- The database cluster that this project utilizes is built on AWS infrastructure using MongoDB Atlas.
+- The database that this project utilizes is built on AWS cloud infrastructure using MongoDB Atlas.
+MongoDB Atlas makes managing many aspects of a database, such as administration and security quite easy.
+The advantage of using this database environment is that the infrastructure is very secure from the get-go as these are big cloud and database companies that offer security from threats like DDOS and XSS attacks along with their offerings guaranteeing, if used responsibly, a high level of safety and reliability.